 Our litigation and enforcement policy

-If you are a legal representative or work for a legal organisation, the topics in this policy will help you decide whether to contact us about one of your cases or another legal issue in line with our strategic plan for 2022 to 2025.
+If you are a legal representative or work for a legal organisation, this policy will help you decide whether to contact us about one of your cases or another legal issue.

 How to contact us about your case or issue